 Helping Owners With Illegal And In-Law Units

-An “in-law unit” is an additional dwelling unit (or units) inside a property, often constructed in properties where it was originally intended to be a single family home.
-These units are often “illegal,” particularly if they rented separately, contain unpermitted construction (like kitchenettes) and/or lack a certificate of final completion or occupancy.
+“In-law units” is an additional dwelling unit (or units) inside a property, often constructed in properties where it was originally intended to be a single-family home.
+These units are often “illegal,” particularly if they are rented separately, contain unpermitted construction (like kitchenettes), and/or lack a certificate of final completion or occupancy.
 These in-law units, though illegal, are a significant and important part of San Francisco’s rental housing supply, with the City informally estimating somewhere between 30,000 and 40,000 in existence as of 2013.

 Owners of illegal in-law units face a problem.
 Their unpermitted construction is vulnerable to Notices of Violation from the Department of Building Inspection requiring their removal, the tenancies are frequently protected by the “just cause for eviction” provision of the San Francisco Rent Ordinance, and tenants of illegal in-law units can, in some cases, make arguments that they are not legally required to pay rent!

-Zacks Freedman & Patterson, PC can provide the solution.
-In some cases, illegal in-law units can be demolished or merged with the larger dwelling unit, allowing property owners to return the properties to legal use as single family homes and in many cases, thereby enjoying exemptions from certain aspects of rent control.
-Zacks Freedman & Patterson, PC excels in representing clients through the conditional use and discretionary review hearing processes at the Planning Commission, which are required by the Planning Code whenever dwelling units are removed.
+Zacks & Freedman, PC can provide the solution.
+In some cases, illegal in-law units can be demolished or merged with the larger dwelling unit, allowing property owners to return the properties to legal use as single-family homes and in many cases, thereby enjoying exemptions from certain aspects of rent control.
+Zacks & Freedman, PC excels in representing clients through the conditional use and discretionary review hearing processes at the Planning Commission, which is required by the Planning Code whenever dwelling units are removed.